rubyonjets/jets/docs/_docs/iam-policies.md

 2. Statement Hash
 3. Full Policy Hash: most complex

-It is suggested that you start off with the simplest `iam_policy` definition style and resort to the more complex versions when you need to.
-Here examples of each style with their expansion:
+It is suggested that you start off with the simplest `iam_policy` definition style and resort to the more complex styles only when you need to.
+Here are examples of each style with their expansion:

 ### IAM Policy Simple Statement